Workshop

 To create a DESeqDataSet object, we need to provide three things:

-1. The raw counts - these are what we imported into s30_filtered
+• The raw counts - these are in s30_filtered

 The counts must in a matrix rather than a dataframe.
 Unlike a dataframe, a matrix has columns of all the same type.
 That is, it will contain only the counts.
 The gene ids are given as row names rather than a column.
 The matrix() function will create a matrix from a dataframe of columns of the same type and the select() function can be used to remove the gene ids column.